7 Questions to Ask Before You Open an Online Store

 There are two things to consider when you are thinking about the functionality of your online store: the front end and the back end.

 The back end of your online store is what you deal with as a business owner.
 This includes your sales and analytics, payment processing, and inventory and stock levels.
-If you have a brick-and-mortar store, for example, you may want an eCommerce platform that integrates with your existing POS or inventory management system.
-Again, make note of what you need your eCommerce platform to do and what you need it to integrate with.
+If you have a brick-and-mortar shop, for example, you may want an eCommerce platform that integrates with your existing POS or inventory management system.